dominiksalvet/gim/README.md

 ## Install

-Installation of gim itself must be done manually; **copy-paste the following commands** stated below into a terminal emulator and execute them.
+Installation of gim itself must be done manually; **copy-paste the following commands** into a terminal emulator and execute them.

 * **Global installation** can perform global installations and local installations (by any user) of Git projects.